Citation, DOI & article data

 Riedel thyroiditis is a very rare form of autoimmune thyroiditis.
 It is sometimes considered as a manifestation of a wider systemic disease with fibrosis of the retroperitoneum, mediastinum, as well as lymphocytic infiltration of extraocular orbital muscles, salivary and lacrimal glands 4.
 Most recently all these pathologies are considered as manifestations of the same pathology known as IgG4 disease.

 Patients present with a painless thyroid mass that can be rapidly growing.
 As with other thyroid disorders, there may be symptoms from local compression such as dysphagia or stridor.
-On examination, there is usually a thyroid goitre which is fixed and hard, sometimes described as stony or woody.
+On examination, there is usually a goiter which is fixed and hard, sometimes described as stony or woody.

-The condition is characterised by replacement of the thyroid gland with fibrotic tissue which extending to the surrounding tissues, unlike end stage Hashimoto thyroiditis in which fibrosis is confined to the capsule.
+The condition is characterized by replacement of the thyroid gland with fibrotic tissue which extending to the surrounding tissues, unlike end stage Hashimoto thyroiditis in which fibrosis is confined to the capsule.
 The thyroid gland can become hardened as a result.
-Only 30% of patients are hypothyroid
+Only 30% of patients are hypothyroid.

 - IgG4-related sclerosing disease, which also includes